Khiveley/PersonalSite/README.md

 # Overview

 My Personal Site is hosted on AWS.
-Please take a look: http://3.143.202.149/  I'm open to suggestions for improvements.
+It has links to each of the 4 projects that I've hosted there locally as well.
+Please take a look: http://3.143.202.149/  I'm very open to suggestions for improvements.

 # Technologies Used